 The seven-mile circuit of the lake is the most popular low-level walk, although there are paths in the woods too.
 These often brush up against some of the many hundreds of archaeological sites that have been discovered in the valley.
-Although little more than earthworks or piles of stones, these include a medieval bloomery for smelting iron ore using charcoal, a 600-year-old longhouse and an Iron Age settlement.
+These sites, often appearing as mere earthworks or piles of stones, hold significant historical value.
+They include a medieval bloomery for smelting iron ore using charcoal, a 600-year-old longhouse, and an Iron Age settlement.

 If you’re a fell-walker who enjoys solitude and doesn’t mind putting in the miles, Ennerdale’s the perfect place.
-Red Pike, High Stile, Hay Stacks, Great Gable, Kirk Fell, Pillar and Steeple are among the many highlights but, as there are no roads into the valley, you’ll have a long walk in before reaching the high ground.
-For those who like to feel rock under their hands as well as their feet, Pillar Rock provides challenges of various grades including the Slab and Notch route, often used by experienced and well-equipped scramblers transitioning to climbing.
+Red Pike, High Stile, Hay Stacks, Great Gable, Kirk Fell, Pillar, and Steeple are among the many highlights of the area.
+However, as there are no roads into the valley, reaching these high grounds involves a long walk.
+For rock enthusiasts, Pillar Rock offers a unique experience.
+It provides challenges of various grades for climbers.
+This includes the Slab and Notch route, popular among experienced scramblers transitioning to climbing.

-Black Sail Hut, one of Lakeland’s most remote youth hostels, provides a good base for those looking to explore the valley head and its surrounding fells – and for younger walkers in particular, it’s an adventure in itself.
+Black Sail Hut, one of Lakeland’s most remote youth hostels, serves as an excellent base for exploring the valley head and its surrounding fells.
+Particularly for younger walkers, staying at this hostel is an adventure in itself.
 It’s almost six miles from the nearest road, there’s no mobile phone signal, no television and no internet connection.
 Facilities are simple and visitors are encouraged to muck in, helping out with small tasks around the former shepherd’s hut.
-The limited space also means that, by the end of their stay, all the guests are more than likely to be on first name terms.
+The limited space at the hostel encourages close interactions among guests.
+By the end of their stay, it’s likely that everyone will be on first-name terms.

-Since 2003, the valley’s main landowners have been working together to allow natural processes to play a greater role in Ennerdale’s evolution without too much human interference.
+Since 2003, the main landowners of the valley have collaborated closely.
+Consequently, they have been fostering natural processes to play a more significant role in Ennerdale’s evolution, with minimal human interference.
 The regimented conifer plantations that once dominated are being felled, and broadleaf trees and heather are filling the gaps.
-Otters have moved back into the valley; both red and roe deer frequent the area; there are reports of the elusive pine marten having been seen; and the River Liza, home to rare species, is being allowed to chart its own course rather than being constrained by man-made channels.
+Otters have returned to the valley, and both red and roe deer are often seen in the area.
+Additionally, there have been reports of the elusive pine marten, and the River Liza, home to rare species, is now free to follow its natural course, unimpeded by man-made channels.